What is an assistance dog?

 - Does the person or family have the financial means to care for assistant dog?
 While estimates vary on how much it takes to provide care and proper vet care for a dog, most people place the cost between $500-$1200/year.

 How do I apply for a service dog?

 The first step in the process is to complete an application for a service dog.
 You can find the applications for all the different types of service dogs PAALS trains here.

 How much does a service dog cost?

-The nationwide average shows that it costs an average of $25,000 to breed, raise, train, certify and place a Service Dog.
-Clients are asked to fundraise or pay the tuition for their class to learn how to work with their dog, about $5,000.
+The nationwide average shows that it costs an average of $25,000 to breed, raise, train, certify and place a service dog.
+Clients are asked to fundraise or pay the tuition for their class to learn how to work with their dog.
+The cleint/service dog training fee is $5,000.
 As a nonprofit organization PAALS constantly seeks support through in-kind services and general donations to cover the rest.

 What is ADI?

-PAALS is a member of Assistance Dog International www.adionline.org.
+PAALS is a member of assistance dog International (www.assistancedogsinternational.org).
 To learn more about this organization please visit their website.

 Why can service dogs go into public?